kislyuk/watchtower/README.rst

         requests:
             handlers: [console]

-For the more advanced configuration, the following configuration file will profile the matching credentials to the ``watchtowerlogger`` profile:
+For the more advanced configuration, the following configuration file will provide the matching credentials to the ``watchtowerlogger`` profile:

 .. code-block:: cfg